internetarchive/fatcat/guide/src/entity_release.md

 Any value at all indicates that the release should be considered "no longer published by the publisher or primary host", which could mean different things in different contexts.
-As some concrete examples, works are often accidentally generated a duplicate DOI; physics papers have been taken down in reponse to government order under national security justifications; papers have been withdrawn for public health reasons (above and beyond any academic-style retraction); entire journals may be found to be predatory and pulled from
+As some concrete examples, works are often accidentally generated a duplicate DOI; physics papers have been taken down in response to government order under national security justifications; papers have been withdrawn for public health reasons (above and beyond any academic-style retraction); entire journals may be found to be predatory and pulled from